anaik23/FreeFi/README.md

 * Add New Expense
 * Sign Off
-* Back Button leads you to the previous that you were on
+* Back Button leads you to the previous screen that the user was on

 **Flow Navigation** (Screen to Screen)